lubomyrV/library/README.md

 curl http://localhost:8080/books/getAll

 /*
-4.to get one book by id, where {id} - a id number, for example culr http://localhost:8080/books/getBook/42  will retrieve book where id is 42 */
+4.to get one book by id, where {id} - is a numeric, for example culr http://localhost:8080/books/getBook/42  will retrieve book where id is 42 */